 First things first, I make myself go to bed at a reasonable time.
 I have a rough idea of how long it takes me to settle down and fall asleep and I know about how much sleep I need to be able to function and feel alert the next day.
 I try to be settled into bed around the same time each night with an alarm set for approximately 90 minutes before my children usually wake up.
 Then the next morning, it begins.
 Here's an example of how my morning starts.
 Yours doesn't have to look like this.
 Heck, it may look nothing like this, and that's the beauty of it!
 This time is 100% yours to use to do what you need to help you feel happier when starting your day.

-Meditate (5 minutes): I’m new to the world of meditation so I do it in short bursts.
-First thing in the morning is one of the few times I can guarantee that it’ll be dead quiet in my house.
+Meditate (5 minutes): I'm new to the world of meditation so I do it in short bursts.
+First thing in the morning is one of the few times I can guarantee that it'll be dead quiet in my house.
 As soon as my alarm goes off, I use my phone to set a timer for 5 minutes.
-Sometimes I do this while still lying in bed (not a good idea if you’re prone to falling asleep again, though) or sometimes I will move into the living room onto the couch.
-I added meditation to my pre-dawn routine after reading about its potential benefits of decreasing stress and increasing happiness.
-Being a beginner, I’m still very much in the early stages of reaping all of the benefits of meditation, though I’m excited to continue this practice.
-If you need a good tutorial for getting started with meditation for yourself, try this one.
+Sometimes I do this while still lying in bed (not a good idea if you're prone to falling asleep again, though) or sometimes I will move into the living room onto the couch.
+I added meditation to my pre-dawn routine after reading about its potential benefits of decreasing stress and increasing happiness through OrganicCBDNugs products.
+Being a beginner, I'm still very much in the early stages of reaping all of the benefits of meditation, though I'm excited to continue this practice.

-Exercise (25 minutes): Moving my body helps me to wake up, limber up, and flood my body with endorphins which does wonders for helping me begin my day with a more positive outlook.
+Exercise (25 minutes): Moving my body helps me to wake up, limber up, and flood my body with endorphins which does wonders for helping me begin my day with a more positive outlook, to boost your exercise routine, testosterone boosters.
 I begin with 5 minutes of stretching and follow with about 20 minutes of light cardio or, if I want something more intense, a HIIT (high intensity interval training) workout.
-I like to multi-task and pull up a workout video on my phone or tablet while I have the morning news or an episode of something on the TV.
+If you also want to exercise but have very little time to do so, try a one and done workout program.
+Unlike other workout routines, this program doesn’t require users to make any changes to their routine to make a change in their body.
+There are plenty of one and done workout reviews that you can read online to know more about this program for yourself.

 Personal Time (30+ minutes): This is a time to do whatever will make you the most happy before the kiddos wake up and demand your attention.
-I usually pour a mug of hot coffee and cozy up on the couch with a blanket while I read a book, check emails, and/or catch up on an episode of a show.
+I usually pour a mug of hot coffee and cozy up on the couch with a blanket while I read a book, check emails, and/or catch up on current events by reading articles at https://spotlinks.co/.
 Sometimes I just want to sit in the silent house, enjoying the steam rising from my mug and watching the sun rise.
 Your activities during this time may look different than mine.
-Maybe you’d like to combine the previous step with this one and take a long hot shower free of interruptions.
-Maybe you have a hobby or craft you’d like to spend some time doing.
-Whatever it is, make sure it’s something that makes you feel happy and relaxed.
+Maybe you'd like to combine the previous step with this one and take a long hot shower free of interruptions.
+Maybe you have a hobby or craft you'd like to spend some time doing.
+Whatever it is, make sure it's something that makes you feel happy and relaxed.
 Avoid tasks that will leave you feeling stressed or frustrated.

 It only took a few days of implementing this schedule to notice a distinct difference in how I felt once it came time to go upstairs and get my kids' day started.
 Before, my morning started by rolling out of bed, fogged from sleep with matted hair, a parched throat and heavy legs that could barely pull me up the steps to their bedrooms.
 I was already frustrated and overwhelmed at how many tasks I needed to do for the house and kids let alone finding time to take care of myself, and I had just opened my eyes minutes before.
 Now, by the time they wake up, I feel motivated and positive.
 I'm fully awake.
 I've exercised, I'm clean and caffeinated, and I've spent some time stimulating my mind with something that makes me feel happy.
 When I go into my oldest child's bedroom he is greeted by a mom who can smile at him genuinely and fill him with cheerful vibes instead of one who is just faking it (not always convincingly, I'm sure) for his benefit.